Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 This button will prompt you to pick a product and artifact to get from Spira and load into the spreadsheet (on the current active sheet).
 Exporting data from Spira in this way can be helpful to share with colleagues who are not using Spira.
 Please note that this will bring over the first 2,000 artifacts and it may take some time.
 If there are more than 2,000 artifacts in the selected product, use the "Page" option to get more artifacts.
 Selecting page 3 for example, will retrieve artifacts 4001 to 6000 and so on.
 Please note that the pagination feature may not be available for all the artifacts.

 !!! info "Updating Data in Spira"
     Once you have the data from Spira loaded into Excel you can freely edit it.
-You can then, optionally, update the data in Spira by clicking the "Update" button.
+You can then, optionally, update the data in Spira by clicking the "Update Spira" button.
 This will send every artifact on the sheet back to Spira, updating each and every one.
 Each row will be sent in full to Spira - if you blank out a cell, that value will be blanked out in Spira.

     If there are any errors during the update process you will see relevant explanations, with the specific cells (as relevant) that are causing the problem highlighted in red.

     If you only wish to update a single artifact, we recommend deleting all the other rows of data to keep things clean.

-    **Note**: when using the update functionality after getting data, you can only update artifacts that already exist in Spira.
+    **Note**: in this mode, when using the update functionality after getting data, you can only update artifacts that already exist in Spira.
 You cannot create new artifacts at the same time.
 See below for more information about how the update works for specific artifacts and fields.

 ### Send data to Spira (importing)
-This will button will prompt you to pick a product and artifact to send new data to Spira (from the current active sheet).
+This button will prompt you to pick a product and artifact to send new data to Spira (from the currently active sheet).
 Before you can enter data to send, the add-in creates a dynamic template for that specific product and artifact to make it easier for you to enter data correctly.
 Therefore if you have data already in your sheet, make sure to create a new worksheet for Excel to wipe and then prepare for you.

 Click "Prepare Sheet" to create this template for your chosen product and artifact.
 Do not alter the worksheet structure in any way after the template has been created (for example do not merge cells, change formatting or delete columns).

 Once the template is ready you can start entering your new data[^max-new-rows].
-Once you have entered in all required data, click the "Send" button to add the data to Spira. **Note**: cells highlighted grey are not editable.
+Once you have entered in all required data, click the "Send" button to add the data to Spira. **Note**: cells highlighted in grey are not editable.

 If there are any errors during the sending process you will see relevant explanations, with the specific cells (as relevant) that are causing the problem highlighted in red.

 [^max-new-rows]: Please note that you can currently only send a maximum of 10,000 rows of data to Spira at a a time.

-### Advanced Mode (optional)
-When you enable advanced mode, you have more options when sending data to or updating data in Spira that are normally not available.
-Advanced mode lets you create new comments and add associations between specific artifacts.
-Check the box 'Advanced Mode' to activate it for all modes of operation.
+** *Show Advanced Fields (optional):* ** When you enable this, you have more options when sending data to or updating data in Spira that are normally not available.
+This lets you create new comments and add associations between specific artifacts.
+Check the box 'Show Advanced Fields' to activate it for the two previous modes of operation.

+### Administator Functions
+This mode is only available for Spira administrator users.
+When login the add-in with administrator credentials, you will see the extra button "Get or Send data", under the "Product Template and System Admin" section, at the bottom of the second screen.
+This mode allows you to:

+#### Add new users to Spira
+Select this under "Operations" and click on "Prepare Data Template Sheet" to load the template.
+Then, populate the sheet with at least the required (bold) fields and hit "Send Data".
+The just-created new users don't need to be approved in Spira.

+#### Add new Custom Lists and Values
+Select this under "Operations" and then select the product template you want to add the new list(s) and value(s).
+Then, click on "Prepare Data Template Sheet" to load the template.
+Populate the sheet with at least the required (bold) fields.
+Please note that you must reserve one row for a list and one or more for its values.
+Finally, hit "Send Data" and wait until the data is sent to Spira.

+#### Edit Existent Custom Lists and Values
+Select this under "Operations" and then select the product template to import.
+Right after, choose a Custom List from the dropdown menu or select *[ALL]* to get all the lists from the Spira Template.
+Then, click on "Get Data from Spira" to load the template.
+Edit the sheet values freely.
+Remember to keep/provide new required (bold) fields.
+Additionally, you can add new lists and values to existent/new lists.
+Finally, hit "Send Updated Data" and wait until the data is sent to Spira.

 ## 3. Prepare for the data transfer
+This section is valid for the non-admin modes only (getting data and creating new data).

 After you have chosen which mode to use, select the product and artifact from the dropdown menus.

 ![Spira data transfer screen](img/excel365-template-screen.png)